JJJ/brutus/README.md

 * If you've customized your login or registration process with a plugin or custom theme, your mileage may vary here.
 Please submit pull requests if you're able to help make Brutus more flexible.
 * When a user signs out, they are redirected back to the root of the site rather than `wp-login.php`.
 This is because the nonce used by the previously signed-in user does not match the nonce of the now signed-out user, Brutus (correctly) detects a mismatch, and bounces the user away from `wp-login.php`.
 This could be improved, but I haven't spent enough time trying to unwind the redirection dance here.
 * This has not been tested with BuddyPress or bbPress yet.
 Please submit pull requests if you're able to improve compatibility with these or any other plugins.
+* Sites that use full-page caching and also link to `wp-login.php` in a sidebar or toolbar may not function correctly without additional configuration.
+This is because pages with these links will contain nonces that are not meant for the current anonymous user to see.
+This can likely be worked around with some JavaScript at a later date (pull requests welcome and encouraged.)

+## Why was this built?

+This plugin exists because I wanted an inexpensive way within WordPress to protect against brute-force attacks to `wp-login.php` without requiring a connection to WordPress.com via Jetpack and using what used to be known as BruteProtect, which is a really great service if you're able to run it.

+## What is the release schedule?

+Probably random, or as pull requests come in